Eliran250/Eliran250/README.md

 ✅ Built and maintained multiple full-stack applications from scratch
 🐍 Experienced in writing clean and efficient backend and automation code (Python / Node.js)
+📊 Skilled in monitoring and analyzing system performance using Elastic Stack & Grafana
 🔒 Focused on performance, security, and scalability
 📚 Continuously learning and improving through modern best practices

 ---

-⭐ *"Im always striving to build scalable, elegant, and efficient software solutions."*
+⭐ *“I’m always striving to build scalable, elegant, and efficient software solutions.”*